zextras/tech-doc/source/carbonio-ce/adminpanel/domains/manage.rst

    .. hint:: Both the number of failed attempts and the lockout
       period can be configured.

+The status of an account also influences the items stored in that user's |file|: Whenever an account is in *Closed* status, the item shared by that user are no longer visible to the users who could access it.

 .. index:: !
 Alias, Account; alias